1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 182

-183 The living entity, as will be explained in the Seventh
+185 The living entity, as will be explained in the Seventh

-> Supreme Lord, distinguished from matter, which
+> Supreme Lord but is distinct from matter, which

 > is another nature-called inferior-of the Lord.
-Somehow, the
+Somehow the

 > superior nature, the living entity, has been in contact